 There are providers who see Medicare patients but do not accept Medicare Assignment.
 If a doctor “accepts Medicare”, it doesn’t necessarily mean he or she accepts Medicare assignment and might charge you up to 15% more than the Medicare approved amount.

-If you do not have aand use only and B, you are still subjected to excess charges.
-You pay the standard of 20%, plus the excess charge up to 15%.
+If you do not have a Medicare Supplement and use only Original Medicare Part A and B, you are still subjected to excess charges.
+You pay the standard coinsurance of 20%, plus the excess charge up to 15%.